How to Create an Excel File from SharePoint list Items using Power Automate?

 Example to create excel file from sharepoint list using the power automate flow

-• select SharePoint Get File content action Configure the SharePoint site address, and in the File Identifier, select the location where the created Excel template workbook exists.
+6. We will get the file content from the Excel template workbook (created in Step 1).
+Select the SharePoint Get file content action, configure the SharePoint site address, and in the File Identifier, select the location where the created Excel template workbook is stored.

 create excel file from sharepoint list using the power automate flow

-• And in the File name, add the below expression with the .xlsx extension, and in the File content, add the body from the get file content action.
+7. Now, we will create an Excel file.
+Add the Create file action.
+Configure the SharePoint site address and folder path.
+In the File Name, add the following expression with the .xlsx extension, and in the File Content, add the body from the Get file content action.

 Guid()